Should I buy a laptop or desktop?

 A laptop's small size and portability make it vulnerable to theft.
 Unless you can lock or secure your laptop, you should take it with you wherever you go.
 Security devices like cable locks and LoJack are available for laptops to deter thieves.

 Desktops provide less expensive, more comfortable, powerful performance to meet your computing needs from a fixed location.
 Laptops provide performance to meet your computing needs from virtually anywhere.
-Laptops cost roughly one-third more, and for additional comfort you will pay more yet for extra "home base" components.
+Laptops cost more, and for additional comfort you will pay more yet for extra "home base" components.
 But if you want to take advantage of the portability and increased productivity offered by laptops, then the extra expense may be worth it.
 If portability and the extended access it provides is not important, then a desktop may make more sense.

 The choice is yours.
 Evaluate and review your computing needs and decide what's best for you.